Gavin McInnes: After Vice (2008–2018)

 After leaving Vice in 2008, McInnes became increasingly known for far-right political views.

 In 2008, McInnes created the website StreetCarnage.com.
 He also co-founded an advertising agency called Rooster where he served as creative director.

-McInnes was featured in Season 3 of the Canadian reality TV show Kenny vs. Spenny, as a judge in the "Who is Cooler?" episode.
+McInnes was featured in season 3 of the Canadian reality TV show Kenny vs. Spenny, as a judge in the "Who is Cooler?" episode.
 In 2010, McInnes was approached by Adult Swim and asked to play the part of Mick, an anthropomorphic Scottish soccer ball, in the short-lived Aqua Teen Hunger Force spin-off Soul Quest Overdrive.
 After losing a 2010 pilot contest to Cheyenne Cinnamon and the Fantabulous Unicorn of Sugar Town Candy Fudge, six episodes of Soul Quest Overdrive were ordered, with four airing in Adult Swim's 4 AM DVR Theater block on 25 May 2011 before quickly being cancelled.
 McInnes jokingly blamed the show's cancellation on the other cast members (Kristen Schaal, David Cross, and H. Jon Benjamin) not being "as funny" as him.

 McInnes wrote a column for Taki's Magazine, beginning around 2011, that made casual use of racial and anti-gay slurs, as described by the Southern Poverty Law Center (SPLC).

+McInnes has also written columns for American Renaissance, a white supremacist magazine.

-In 2012, McInnes wrote a book called How to Piss in Public.
+In 2012, McInnes wrote a memoir book called How to Piss in Public.
 In 2013 he directed The Brotherhood of the Traveling Rants, a documentary on his tour as an occasional standup comedian.
 For the film, he faked a serious car accident.
 Also that year, McInnes starred in the independent film How to Be a Man, which premiered at Sundance Next Weekend.
-He has also played supporting roles in other films including Soul Quest Overdrive (2010), Creative Control (2015) and One More Time (2015).
+He has also played supporting roles in other films including Creative Control (2015) and One More Time (2015).